arafat1971/FoodDelivery-Customer-Flutter/README.md

 1- Download and unzip the Flutter App, use your preferred IDE (Android Studio / Visual Code / IntelliJ) to open the project.

-2 - Open /assets/cfg/configurations.json and edit the remote link to connect your mobile app with your admin panel {
+2 - Open /assets/cfg/configurations.json and edit the remote link to connect your mobile app with your admin panel.

+{
   "api_base_url": "http://yourdomain.com/public/api/",
   "base_url": "http://yourdomain.com/public/"